We were traveling above the Arctic Circle on the Norway coast and witnessed non-stop scenic landscapes of towering mountains…

 Our highlight of Tromsø was taking the Fjellheisen cable car to Storsteinen, on a ledge of a mountain over 300 meters (1,000 feet) above sea-level.
 The views of Tromsø were memorable.

-We arrived about half hour before sunset when the light was warm and horizontal.
+We arrived at about half an hour before sunset when the light was warm and horizontal.

 We were mesmerized by the sun slowly dipping below the mountains behind Tromsøya Island.